luigicallero/NodeJS_Course/javascript_for_NodeJS/README.md

-# Node.js Exercises
+# JavaScript for Node.js

 ### Description

-Several NodeJS exercises to practice what was learned on codeacademy at https://www.codecademy.com/learn/emodules/emod-nodejs-introduction
+The code used in this repo is what I have learned from codeacademy at: https://www.codecademy.com/emodules/emod-nodejs-introduction/articles/javascript-for-node-js

 ## Prerequisites
-NodeJS installed (my version: v18.17.0) javascript basic knowledge - Some exercises [here](javascript_for_NodeJS/README.md)
+NodeJS installed (my version: v18.17.0)

 ## Examples